-MFNH has three unique programs that support youth ages 5-18.
+MFNH offers programs that support youth ages 5-12.
 Our programs provide a safe, nurturing and educational environment that focus on social-emotional development, positive identity, academic enrichment and leadership development.
 We partner with local high schools, universities and organizations to provide a variety of educational experiences and mentorship opportunities.

 Register Your Child!